-I recently-ish interviewed Hopkins and fellow Auburn-educated Vine superstar Meghan McCarthy (must be something in the water) for a story in the upcoming (February) issue of Auburn Magazine.
+I recently-ish interviewed Hopkins and fellow Auburn-educated Vine superstar Meghan McCarthy (must be something in the water) for Auburn Magazine.
+(Read the story here.)

 Both have already used their Vine audience (Sara’s currently stands at 1 million followers, Meghan has 3.5 million) to build a social media safety net to preserve and grow their personal brand, because both could see it coming.

 Hopkins is now more recognized from Snapchat and Instagram.
 She’s being sponsored by T.J.
 Maxx and Anheuser-Busch.
 Last summer, Israel–as in the country–paid her to pub crawl across Tel-Aviv to show how hip the Holy Land has apparently become.
 The videos are kinda fun.

 McCarthy, on the other hand, is in Hopkins’ words “really killin’ it” on YouTube thanks in no small part to the cartoon character living in her throat.
 Her channel has 1.8 million subscribers.
 Her most popular video, TALK IN YOUR REAL VOICE!, has more than 9 million views.
 She’s using that real voice to get voice acting gigs–she’s Tiggle the teddy bear on Go90’s Miss 2059–and introduce bendable cell phones with Ashton Kutcher.

 But it’s all thanks to Vine.
 It changed their lives.
 So what happened?